mirceanton/mirceanton.com/_posts/2024-03-27-doing-secrets-the-gitops-way.md

 Before we go ahead with the installation process, let's clarify what `SOPS` is all about.

-SOPS, or "Secrets OPerationS", is as a valuable tool for managing sensitive data within files.
+SOPS, or "Secrets OPerationS", is a tool for managing sensitive data within files.
 While it by itself is **not** an encryption tool, `SOPS` excels at selectively encrypting specific values within files, ensuring that your sensitive information remains secure while leaving the rest untouched.

 Fundamentally, all YAML is just a bunch of key-value pairs nicely formatted in a file.
-What `SOPS` can do (that `age` can't) is that it is aware of these keys and values and it can encrypt the values only, leaving the keys untouched so that the file is still somewhat readable, all while exposing no secret information.
+What `SOPS` can do (that `age` can't) is that it is aware of these keys and values and it can encrypt the values only, leaving the keys untouched.
+This way the file is still somewhat readable so we can still work with it, all while exposing no secret information.
 Even more, it can encrypt only the values associated to keys matching a given regex, so it's not even required to encrypt an entire file if all you need is a single entry.

-Given that `SOPS` cannot encrypt files by itself, it can make use of various encryption backends, inc.luding AWS or GCP KMS, Azure Key Vault, PGP and - drum roll, please 🥁 -  `age`!
+Given that `SOPS` cannot encrypt files by itself, it can make use of various encryption backends, including AWS or GCP KMS, Azure Key Vault, PGP and - drum roll, please 🥁 -  `age`!
 Can you guess which one we're going to use? 😆

 ### Installing SOPS